FFmpeg/FFV1/ffv1.md

 #### Run Mode

 Run mode is entered when the context is 0 and left as soon as a non-0 difference is found.
-The level is identical to the predicted one.
-The run and the first different level are coded.
+The sample difference is identical to the predicted one.
+The run and the first different sample difference are coded as defined in (#golomb-rice-sample-difference-coding).

 ##### Run Length Coding